-This is the store switch.
+This is the Store switch.

 By pressing it shortly, the selected multi slot is recalled.
-A multi consist in the state of all parameters from the 4 parts.

-By pressing it long enough, the current edited multi, is saved one the selected multi slot.
+A multi consists in the state of all sound parameters from the 4 parts.
+By pressing it long enough, the current edited multi is saved on the selected multi slot.